Top 10 Less Crowded Treks in Nepal : Hidden Himalayan Adventures

 Annapurna Circuit Trek used to be the most popular trekking route in Nepal until the road construction contributed to the decline of its popularity, and it has become a relatively neglected place in the last few years.
 This trek needs no special permits and traverses over 230 kilometers through a variety of landscapes very different from each other in the 13 to 20-day walking period.

-From Besisahar, the trail follows the Marsyangdi River passing through age-old villages such as Manang, a haven for Tibetan Buddhist culture.
+From Besisahar, the trail follows the Marsyangdi River, passing through age-old villages such as Manang, a haven for Tibetan Buddhist culture.
 The acclimatization days in Manang can be spent exploring ancient monasteries and meeting the locals who have lived throughout high-altitude life adaptation for generations.
 Villages such as Pisang and Braga stand out for their traditional buildings with flat roofs, just in contrast to the fluttering prayer flags and a spirited mountain backdrop.
 Thorong La Pass at 5,416 meters stands as a famous rank in the great standards of trekker challenges, requiring an 8-10 hours to climb.
 A magnificent panorama of Annapurna, Dhaulagiri, and many other mountains in the circle of the mountain amphitheater will reward you from the above vantage point.

 way to cross thorong la pass - 5143 meters

 The trail drops down to the Muktinath temple at 3,710 meters, and this gets you into one of the most sacred Hindu and Buddhist pilgrimage sites in Nepal.
 There are places that are accessible by road now, yet one can still find quiet paths, as well as traditional tea houses.
-More adventurous Annapurna Circuit trek with Tilicho Lake is also an option for some trekkers.
+A more adventurous Annapurna Circuit trek with Tilicho Lake is also an option for some trekkers.

 Upper Mustang Trek